nats-io/natscli/AUTH.md

 [31] 2024/04/23 09:49:20.430708 [INF]   Expires : Never
 ```

+## Creating a system user to connect to the new server

-The dynamic account - `MyAccount` in this case - needs to be sent to the NATS Server `SYSTEM` account before you can use it.
+The newly created account - `MyAccount` in this case - needs to be sent to the NATS Server's `SYSTEM` account before you can use it.
 To do this we need a `SYSTEM` account user and credential.

-Unlike `nsc` that makes credentials on demand to push to the servers we use contexts to authenticate to the system account
-which feels more in-line with how the `nats` command works.
-We need a user and credentials for a system user, if we do
+Unlike `nsc`, which makes credentials on demand to push to the servers, we use contexts to authenticate to the system account which feels more in-line with how the `nats` command works.
+We create a user and credentials for a system user.
-not supply the username or account they will be prompted for:

 ```
 # nats auth user add admin SYSTEM